 CASCAIDr Trading Ltd will take on individuals’ matters, subject to being able to source competent input, where the law is more complex and not part of the charity CASCAIDr’s ordinary core expertise – such as a Mental Health Act aftercare situation or where Housing Law or special education law is all mixed up with the issue.

-If the advice being sought is sought by a for profit or other commercial organisation, it cannot be given by CASCAIDr as a charity but may be triaged elsewhere (ie potentially through the Trading Subsidiary if the potential client chooses to accept that company’s fees):
+If the advice being sought is sought by a Not-For-Profit, or a commercial organisation, it cannot be given by CASCAIDr as a charity but may be attended to through the Trading Subsidiary (if the potential corporate client chooses to accept that company’s fees):

 Providers might have an issue over a fees dispute, or MCA or safeguarding obligations to their own client, etc.

-- Organisations which are charities, in terms of their constitution, can pay £150 an hour for one off advice when needed from CASCAIDr or from CASCAIDr Trading without taking out a Package Deal.
+- Organisations which are charities, in terms of their constitution, can pay £175 an hour for one off advice when needed from CASCAIDr or from CASCAIDr Trading without taking out a Package Deal.